 Managers couldn’t foresee the result.
 Not only the original idea but also the techniques and practices that were there as the manifestation of the original idea (TDD, refactoring, pair programming,…) were lost.
 And when you go fast and you try to finish more and more stories every sprint without paying attention to these practices, the code will rote.
 And it will be harder and harder to go fast because the code will be in a worse and worse shape.
 And you can’t have speed without s/w quality.
 You can’t have speed with technical debt pilling up.

 And it got even worse.
 Decisions were taken away from the developers.
 Managers were now deciding to apply a methodology (e.g Scrum) without first consulting with their developers.
-Without even explaining in advance what is that and how they feel about it.
+Without even explaining in advance what is that or asking how they feel about it.
 Even managers without technical background that couldn’t understand the development process as a whole.
 Software developers were left out.
 Their reaction materialized in a new movement.
 The software craftsmanship movement that focused on the technical side of the development process.
 The result was painful for both sides.
 Development processes imposed by managers were failing and software techniques and quality improvements desired by developers could not be applied because they couldn’t fit them in the imposed development process.

 Allow me here to put a little more emphasis on the corruption of the idea.
 Agile S/W Development requires expertise.
 “You can’t buy agility.
 It comes from practice.
 It comes from experience.
 And that’s not gonna happen by getting a consultant in, buying a book or going on a course or whatever…You have to develop that.”
 Juniors cannot usually see the big picture of the development process and they rarely have as a measure of comparison for most of situations they will found themselves got into.
 Beginners always need to be told exactly what to do.
 And someone needs to figure out a solution when a problem comes up.
 Otherwise, they end up being stuck in the process.
 Sometimes. because they don’t feel confident enough to figure out what needs to be changed, or they cannot justify it or they even do not feel brave enough to make the changes.
 That’s what Dave Thomas and James Grenning will tell you.
 And Andy Hunt will add: “Novices have to have rules to be effective… at the other end of the spectrum, the expert cannot be burdened with rules.”
 And, honestly, this is not far from my personal experience, at all.

 Any experienced programmer feels the needs to understands why he does what he does .
 For example, let’s say that you are about to choose the length of your development iterations.
 Here is where, most probably, a scrum master would propose to you the 2 weeks sprint.
 But why ?
 The answer will probably be because these are the scrum guidelines.
 This is what the Scrum community proposes.
 Is that enough for you ?
 For me, it means: someone have read this in a book or have been told this in a SCRUM seminar.
-Probably, according to some statistics, is the most efficient sprint length, statistically.
+Probably, according to some statistics, it is the most efficient sprint length, statistically.
 But statistics are statistics.
 Why not 3 days, or a 1 week or 3 weeks or a month ?
 An experience programmer would ask: what is driving the need behind iterative development ?
 Probably, the need for frequent integration and deployment.
 And why ?
 Because, on one hand, we need frequent feedback from client and, on the other hand, we need to avoid big diversion of the under development features that would make their integration very hard and would force us to rewrite a significant of them.
 How these 2 factors affect our need for iterative development depends on the individual project, team and nature of the software we develop.
 So, we should end up asking: how often we need (or we can) to ask feedback from our client ?
 How fast new features (that can be integrated independently) can be developed by our team ?
 Blind decisions can only lead to blind results.

 The Values of the manifesto